Automatically Validate a Library of Messages

 a Library of Messages

-Most LIXI2 integrations can benefit from fully automating the validation of a library of LIXI2 messages for testing purposes.
+Most LIXI2 integrations can benefit from fully automating the validation of a library of LIXI2 messages against the LIXI schemas for testing purposes.

 In an earlier post, I showed how you can automatically access our standards in LIXILab for the purpose of triggering your own process (Automatically Trigger a Build Process with our Standards Releases).

 This blog post builds on this to fetch the latest standards, fetch a library of test messages (we use the LIXI Sample Repository, but you would likely replace this with your own test message library), and validate all the test messages against the latest standards.

 Start this process by creating a folder called 'lixi-validation-demo' - I've created this under the 'C:\temp\' directory.

 Then in a command or bash window and use the git clone command to clone both the LIXI2 schemas and the LIXI2 samples projects locally from LIXILab.
 If this is your first time running this command, you will be asked for your credentials for LIXILab.

 Step 2.
 Copy the Python Code into a New File